Training Philosophy

 Behavioral Objectives

-• Recognize ethical dilemmas as they arise, and apply ethical decision-making processes in order to resolve the dilemmas.
+• Recognizes ethical dilemmas as they arise, and applies ethical decision-making processes to resolve.

-• Conduct self in an ethical manner in all professional activities.
+• Conducts themselves in an ethical manner in all professional activities and interactions.

 Evaluation Methods